 - 2 teaspoons salt

-- Add the sliced leeks and sauté for 5 minutes until just starting to brown.
+- Heat the butter in a soup pan over medium heat.
+Add the sliced leeks and sauté for 7 to 10 minutes until they are soft and just starting to colour on the edges.

-- Remove from the heat and add the seasoning, coconut milk & nutmeg.
+- Remove from the heat, add the coconut milk, nutmeg, salt, pepper, and thyme.

 - Either use an immersion blender or transfer to a blender in batches and blend gently until just smooth.
 Don't over-blend or you will activate the starch in the potatoes and affect the texture of the soup.